SylwiaGrudkowska/JDemetra-documentation/pages/reference-manual/modelling-spec-tramo.md

 asterisk in the tables presented in this chapter.
 For an exact description of the different parameters, the user should refer to the documentation of TSW+.
-Some additional explanations about the TRAMO model, its parameters and estimation procedure are given in 7.1.1.
+Some additional explanations about the TRAMO model, its parameters and estimation procedure are given in section *7.1.1.
+Linearisation with the TRAMO and RegARIMA models* in the *Annex*.
 For the pre-defined specifications the parameters are disabled, while in the case of the user-defined specifications the user can set them individually.
 However, as in some cases the choice of a given value